-- Review the Oracle and Netlsnr resource types and their attribute definitions. - See "About the resource type and attribute definitions" on page 143. - 2 Configure the Oracle file thsnames.ora as per VCS requirements.
+1 Review the Oracle and Netlsnr resource types and their attribute definitions.

+2 Configure the Oracle file tnsnames.ora as per VCS requirements.
 The changes required in the file depends on your Oracle configuration.

 For clients to connect to the failover instance, in the file tnsnames.ora located at \$TNS\ADMIN, change the host name for all TCP protocol address databases to the virtual IP address for the service group.